 In 1831, with George IV dead and the new king William IV still without legitimate issue, the young princess's status as heiress presumptive and the Duchess's prospective place as Regent led to major increases in income.
 A contributing factor was Leopold's designation as King of Belgium (he surrendered his British income on election) and the perceived impropriety in having the heiress to the Crown supported by a foreign sovereign.

-Edward Augustus von Hannover Duke of Kent and Victoria of Saxe Coburg Saalfeld were married on 11 Jul 1818 in Kew, Surrey, , England[324, 363].
-They had the following children:
+Edward Augustus von Hannover Duke of Kent and Victoria of Saxe Coburg Saalfeld had the following children: